Azure/spark-cdm-connector/documentation/overview.md

 [https://mvnrepository.com/artifact/com.microsoft.azure/spark-cdm-connector](https://mvnrepository.com/artifact/com.microsoft.azure/spark-cdm-connector)\
 [https://github.com/Azure/spark-cdm-connector](https://github.com/Azure/spark-cdm-connector)\

-**Apache Spark for Azure Synapse:** the Spark CDM COnnector is pre-installed  and requires no additional installation.
+**Apache Spark for Azure Synapse:** the Spark CDM Connector is pre-installed and requires no additional installation.

+Note that the latest version of the connector may not be installed in Synapse at any point in time.

 Sample code and CDM models are provided in [GitHub](https://github.com/Azure/spark-cdm-connector/tree/master/samples).